tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Stench of Necromancy

 You gain 1 affinity of Necromancer.
 Whenever you take a full heal-up, randomly choose a necromancer spell of the highest level you can cast.
-For the rest of the day, you know this necromancer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or daily—when that option is rolled during your turn.
+For the rest of the day, you know this necromancer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the necromancer affinity refers to Intelligence, you can replace that ability score with references to Charisma.